CodersheepY/BrianNote/VASP/01_VASP_Input_files.md

 8.0 0.0 0.0  # Lattice vector a(1)
 0.0 8.0 0.0  # Lattice vector a(2)
 0.0 0.0 8.0  # Lattice vector a(3)
-O           # Element (Oxygen, not zero)
+O           # Oxygen element (O)
 1           # Number of atoms
-Cartesian   # Coordinate system (use Direct for fractional) 0 0 0       # Atomic position in Cartesian coordinates
+Cartesian   # Cartesian coordinate system
+0 0 0       # Atom position in Cartesian coordinates
 ```

-#### Explanation:
+#### Detailed Explanation:

-- The coordinate system can be Cartesian or fractional.
-For Cartesian, use "Cartesian" or "C"; for fractional, use "Direct" or "D".
+- **First line**: Description of the system (can be anything).
+- **Second line**: Scaling factor, usually set to 1.0.
-- Coordinates of atoms are placed after the coordinate system.
+- **Third to Fifth lines**: Lattice vectors of the system.
+- **Sixth line**: Element name, in this case, Oxygen (O).
+- **Seventh line**: Number of atoms, here it’s 1 atom.
+- **Eighth line**: Specifies the coordinate system.
+"Cartesian" means the positions are in Cartesian coordinates; "Direct" means fractional coordinates.
+- **Ninth line**: Atom positions.
+In this example, the O atom is placed at the origin (0.0, 0.0, 0.0).

+---

 ### 2.4 POTCAR

 #### Purpose:

-Contains basis set information for atoms in the system, including core radius, cutoff energies, and electron configurations.
+Contains pseudopotential information about each atom in the system, including the atomic nucleus and electron configuration.

-#### Example Output of POTCAR:
+#### Example of POTCAR:

 ```
 PAW_PBE Fe 06Sep2000